jerryjappinen/bonn/scss/README.md

-# Bonn SCSS

-`bonn/scss` is a collection of useful, generic mixins and functions for developing web sites and apps.
-Designed to be compatible with `linna-vue`, but can be used independently.
+`scss/` contains useful, generic mixins and functions for developing web sites and apps.
+It is designed to be compatible with `compnents/`, but can be used independently.

 ## Quick start